 How to keep your dog safe from pet theft

-To help dog owners keep their pets safe from criminals Oakpark, a home security specialist, has written a guide on the risks of pet thefts to coincide with Pet Theft Awareness Day on the 14th of February.
-The hope is by raising awareness of the dangers more pet owners will be able to prevent the risk of pet theft for good.
+To help dog owners keep their pets safe from criminals Oakpark, a home security specialist has written a guide on the risks of pet thefts to coincide with Pet Theft Awareness Day on the 14th of February.
+The hope is by raising awareness of the dangers; more pet owners will be able to prevent the risk of pet theft for good.

 Why are dogs being stolen?

-The first thing to consider when you are trying to defend yourself or your home from theft or other crimes is the motivations behind the crime.
+The first thing to consider when you are trying to defend yourself, or your home from theft or other crimes is the motivations behind the crime.
 As is often the case with theft, the main motivator behind dog theft is monetary gain.

 Some dogs make very tempting targets to thieves thanks to the high value that is often attached to certain “designer dog” breeds.
 However, it is important to know that dog thieves can make money from any breed of dog in a number of ways, including:

 - Selling stolen dogs – This is often the fastest and easiest way for dog thieves to make money from stolen dogs.
-Many buyers aren’t particularly diligent when it comes to enquiring to the origin of their new pets which makes it easy for thieves to quickly sell the stolen dog for a profit.
+Many buyers aren’t particularly diligent when it comes to enquiring about the origin of their new pets, which makes it easy for thieves to quickly sell the stolen dog for a profit.
 To fight this, it is important that you always buy pets responsibly or, better yet, rehome a rescue animal.

 - Claiming rewards – This is a more creative but incredibly dishonest way criminals can make money from pet theft.
 It involves waiting until the distraught owner of the stolen dog offers a reward for any information about their lost pet.
 The thief then gets in contact, pretending to have found the “lost” pet and returns it so they can claim the reward.
 Some criminals even go so far as to demand a ransom be paid before they will return the stolen dog.